ladytian/Visualization/README.md

 	realtime_sort_filter.py: to get the data after filtered by 'ASSOCIATED' and sorted by '+associationTime'.
 100 pieces/every time.

 	realtime_id.py: to get the data according to the id so we can get all data for one day.

+	dbtofile.py: to get data from the MySQL into a local file.

 	realtime_to_json.py: csv to json.